aleshaleksey/fansys23/08-spell-list.md

 |Limitation|The spell doe not affect "profane" or "divine" entities.|
 |Save|WIS|

-**Description**: The caster gifts on entity that is making a targetted attack or save, casting the spell after the action is declared, but before the attack/save is resolved.
+**Description**: The caster gifts one entity that is making a targetted attack or save, casting the spell after the action is declared, but before the attack/save is resolved.
 The target of the spell can reject the effect with a successful WIS save.
 Effect:
 - The target may treat one of the dice it rolls as 12.
 The target choses which of its dice to treat as a 12.

 ___